ArjunSNair00/CodeMaaman_Frontend_project/README.md

 **Emoji Morpher**

-It uses weighted randomness to generate new emojis.
+Emoji Morpher is tool that can generate new emojis in every click, by using weighted randomness (set by the randomness and emotion sliders) to generate new emojis.
-We can mix emotions to our liking for the emoji. emojis have separate randomness for facial features (eyes,mouth,eyebrows), so we can end up with unique combinations of emojis in every click.
+We can mix emotions to our liking for the emoji.
+Emojis have separate randomness for facial features (eyes,mouth,eyebrows), so we can end up with unique combinations of emojis in every click.

 Text can be either randomized or be given from input

+upcoming feature: ability to use your own drawings or png files for the emoji parts, and to download the emojis in batch or single file.